DinmaOtutu/subscription-system/README.md

-## HOW TO SET UP AND RUN THE SUBSCRIBER APPLICATION
+## HOW TO SET UP AND RUN THE NEWS LETTER SUBSCRIPTION
 - Clone the repo

 - run `npm install`to install all dependencies